MaddieBurbage/MaddieBurbage.github.io/index.markdown

 # Projects

-**FixIt:** when you need tech support, who do you call?
+**LeapSolve:** when you need tech support, who do you call?
 I designed the backend for an MVP for a startup that helps tech workers and tech users connect to solve problems.

 **Williams Students Online:** in a world full of choices, students are faced with one huge one: what class should I take next?
 I updated the backend for our campus website's course--review system.